Emerald cosmic nebula with dark matter filaments - the unseen universe

 Think of it like a piano keyboard.
 Visible light is just a few keys in the middle:

-Humans only "hear" 3 notes out of 88.
-The rest of the music plays on, whether we perceive it or not.
+Humans perceive about 0.0035% of the electromagnetic spectrum.
+The rest of the music plays on, whether we hear it or not.

 X-rays Occur Naturally Everywhere

 Lightning bolts produce bursts of natural X-rays and even gamma rays.
-This was only confirmed in the last couple decades.
+This was only confirmed recently.

 High-energy particles from space strike Earth's atmosphere and generate secondary X-rays constantly.